dsnoeijer/angular/aio/content/guide/upgrade-performance.md

 </div>

 This guide describes some of the built-in tools for efficiently migrating AngularJS projects over to the Angular platform, one piece at a time.
-It is very similar to [Upgrading from AngularJS](guide/upgrade) with the exception that this one uses the [downgradeModule()](api/upgrade/static/downgradeModule) helper function instead of the [UpgradeModule](api/upgrade/static/UpgradeModule) class.
+It is comparable to [Upgrading from AngularJS](guide/upgrade) with the exception that this one uses the [downgradeModule()](api/upgrade/static/downgradeModule) helper function instead of the [UpgradeModule](api/upgrade/static/UpgradeModule) class.
 This affects how the application is bootstrapped and how change detection is propagated between the two frameworks.
-It allows you to upgrade incrementally while improving the speed of your hybrid applications and leveraging the latest of Angular in AngularJS applications early in the process of upgrading.
+It allows you to upgrade incrementally while improving the speed of your hybrid applications and leveraging the latest of Angular in AngularJS applications early during upgrading.

 ## Preparation

-Before discussing how you can use `downgradeModule()` to create hybrid apps, there are things that you can do to ease the upgrade process even before you begin upgrading.
+Before discussing how you can use `downgradeModule()` to create hybrid apps, there are things you can do to ease the upgrade process even before you begin upgrading.
 Because the steps are the same regardless of how you upgrade, refer to the [Preparation](guide/upgrade#preparation) section of [Upgrading from AngularJS](guide/upgrade).

 ## Upgrading with `ngUpgrade`

-With the `ngUpgrade` library in Angular you can upgrade an existing AngularJS application incrementally by building a hybrid app where you can run both frameworks side-by-side.
+With the `ngUpgrade` library in Angular you can upgrade an existing AngularJS application incrementally by building a hybrid application where you can run both frameworks side-by-side.
-In these hybrid applications you can mix and match AngularJS and Angular components and services and have them interoperate seamlessly.
+In these hybrid applications you can mix and match AngularJS and Angular components and services and have them interoperate flawlessly.
-That means you don't have to do the upgrade work all at once as there is a natural coexistence between the two frameworks during the transition period.
+There is a natural coexistence between the two frameworks during the transition period.
+That means you don't have to do the upgrade work all at once.

-### How `ngUpgrade` Works
+### How `ngUpgrade` works

-Regardless of whether you choose `downgradeModule()` or `UpgradeModule`, the basic principles of upgrading, the mental model behind hybrid apps, and how you use the [upgrade/static](api/upgrade/static) utilities remain the same.
+Whether you choose `downgradeModule()` or `UpgradeModule`, the basic principles of upgrading, the mental model behind hybrid apps, and how you use the [upgrade/static](api/upgrade/static) utilities remain the same.
 For more information, see the [How `ngUpgrade` Works](guide/upgrade#how-ngupgrade-works) section of [Upgrading from AngularJS](guide/upgrade).

 <div class="alert is-helpful">